To follow along with the R-based demo in class, click here for the companion R-script.

 So, what is the “profile likelihood” confidence interval for the a parameter?

-# visualize likelihood profile!
+# visualize likelihood profiles!

 And the b parameter?